LuisC2802/rbx1/README.md

 In this project the communication between the rbx1 package and the ROS environment will be made, through the same topic, using the remap function in the fake_turtlebot.launch  file to allow the robot speed control.

 # Install RBX1 repository
-In a terminal, first go to your <catkin_ws> source folder.
+In a terminal, first, go to your <catkin_ws> source folder.
 Write:
 ```
 cd ~/<catkin_ws>/src
 ```
-Then, copy the RBX1 repository from author's github:
+Then, copy the RBX1 repository from the author's GitHub:
 ```
 git clone https://github.com/pirobot/rbx1.git
 ```
-Or you can install directly from ROS repository:
+Or you can install directly from the ROS repository:
 ```
 sudo apt-get install ros-<distro>-rbx1
 ```